alexandertsai/invoice-automator/README.md

 # pip3 for Python 3 specifically
 ```

-3. Before running the script, prepare the following a template word document with your desired variables in these {brackets}.
+3. Before running the script, you must prepare a CSV file and a word template.
+Prepare a template word document with your desired variables in these {brackets}.
 For example:

 > Dear {name},